 Because of the way MSA is figured out, you usually can’t get it if you live with anyone else except a spouse who also gets SSI.

-The state defines "living with others" to include people living in boarding houses or single-room facilities with shared kitchens and bathrooms.
 If you live in a place like this and get denied MSA, contact Legal Aid.